Bedrock-Addons/Documentation/docs/doc1.md

 sidebar_label: Introduction

 ---
-Welcome to Universal Addons Project, software to make content delivery to mobile devices at scale as easy as filling out a form.
+Bedrock Addons is an open-source content platform to make delivering content to mobile devices at scale as easy as filling out a form.